 History of various printers and how they work

 Charles Babbage invented the first mechanical printer that was used with the Difference Engine, which Babbage developed in 1822.
 Babbage's printer used metal rods with printed characters on each rod to print text on paper rolls fed through the device.

 Dot matrix printer

-In the early 1970s, Gary Starkweather invented the laser printer while working at Xerox by modifying one of their mode 7000 copiers.
-However, it wasn't until 1984 when Hewlett-Packard introduced the HP LaserJet that laser printers became more widely available and affordable.
+In the early 1970s, Gary Starkweather invented the laser printer while working at Xerox by modifying one of their model 7000 copiers.
+However, it wasn't until 1984, when Hewlett-Packard introduced the LaserJet, that laser printers became more widely available and affordable.
 The following year, Apple introduced the Apple LaserWriter, which introduced PostScript technology to the printer market.
-Laser printers are a more complex than their predecessors.
-For information on how they work, check out our laser printer definition.
+Laser printers are more complex than their predecessors.
+For information on how they work, see our laser printer definition.

-The 3D printer was created by Chuck Hull in 1984.
-3D printers work by taking a digital blueprint of an object and reproducing it layer-by-layer using various materials such as plastic and metal alloys.
-See our 3D Printer definition for further information about this printer.
+Chuck Hull created the 3-D printer in 1984.
+3D printers take a digital blueprint of an object and reproduce it layer-by-layer using various materials such as plastic and metal alloys.
+See our 3-D printer definition for further information.

 See our computer printer history page for a complete history of computer printers.